K. M. Sachin Dev

-K. M. Sachin Dev is an Indian politician from Kerala.
-He is the member of Kerala Legislative Assembly from Balussery constituency, since May 2021.
-He is the youngest MLA in 15th Kerala Legislative Assembly.
+Kachilatt Mannarakkal Sachin Dev is an Indian politician from Kerala.
+He was the member of Kerala Legislative Assembly from Balussery constituency, from May 2021 to May 2026.
+He was the youngest MLA in 15th Kerala Legislative Assembly.
 He was the State Secretary of Students' Federation of India, Kerala State Committee.

 Early life

-Sachin was born to K. M. Nandakumar and Sheeja at Nellikode in Kozhikode district of Kerala, India.
+Sachin Dev was born to Sheeja and K. M. Nandakumar of Kachilatt Mannarakkal house at Nellikode in Kozhikode district of Kerala, India.
 His father is a retired employee in Mathrubhumi.
 His mother is a teacher at GHSS Medical College Campus, Kozhikode.
-He has a sister, Sandra K. M. Sachin completed his schooling from Savio HSS Devagiri and GHSS Medical College Campus, Kozhikode.
+He has a sister, Sandra.
+Sachin completed his schooling from Savio HSS Devagiri and GHSS Medical College Campus, Kozhikode.
 He did his BA in English literature from Government College, Meenchantha.
 He pursued LLB from Government Law College, Kozhikode and enrolled as a lawyer in 2019.

 Career

 Student politics

 He started his political life as a member of Students Federation of India (SFI).
 He was the former chairman of the Government Arts and Science College, Kozhikode.
 He has held the office of president and later secretary of SFI Kozhikode district committee.
 He was the state secretary of SFI committee in Kerala, and the All India Joint Secretary of SFI.